 When it comes down to it, California courts will always place the best interests of the child as the top priority when determining custody and visitation.
 California will always consider awarding custody to an abusive parent as not in the child’s best interest, and we’ll be there for you every step of the way to ensure that your child’s best interests are legally upheld!

-Request a Free Consultation with Divorce Attorney Richard M. Renkin
+Request a Case Evaluation with Divorce Attorney Richard M. Renkin

-If you believe that an emergency child custody hearing is required within your family’s current circumstances, it’s crucial that you contact us for a free consultation online or call us at 619-299-7100 so we can put you in touch with Mr. Renkin and have your concerns heard.
+If you believe that an emergency child custody hearing is required within your family’s current circumstances, it’s crucial that you contact us for a case evaluation online or call us at 619-299-7100 so we can put you in touch with Mr. Renkin and have your concerns heard.